telvue/WowzaAkamaiPushPlugin/README.md

 	AkamaiDstApplicationName:EntryPoint
 	AkamaiDstStreamName:Stream-Name@xxxx
 	AkamaiPort:1935

+#### Optional Configuration Settings
+These settings are the Wowza recommended settings by default, but are configurable.

+  DebugLogging:true
+  SendStreamCloseCommands:true
+  SendReleaseStream:true
+  SendFcPublish:true
+  AdaptiveStreaming:false

 All pairs are separated by a single ":" character, and reside on their own lines.
 All configuration files must be named after their stream names, and have the extension ".cnfg".
 So if there is a stream called MyStream, the configuration file would be "MyStream.cnfg"